adrien-matta/nptool/_manual/root-geant4.md

 {% endhighlight %}

-## GSL
+## GSL (no longer needed)

-nptool requiere the libmathmore from ROOT, which is build only when the GNU Scientific Library (GSL) is present.
+nptool required the libmathmore from ROOT, which is build only when the GNU Scientific Library (GSL) is present.
 This package can be installed easely via package manager:

 On Ubuntu and Debian :
 {% highlight console %}